AmirMahdi-for/SpeechTexter/README.md

-# SpeeechTexter Laravel Package
+# SpeechTexter Laravel Package

-SpeeechTexter is a Laravel package that simplifies speech-to-text processing by integrating with external services.
+SpeechTexter is a Laravel package that simplifies speech-to-text processing by integrating with external services.
 This package provides an easy way to store, manage, and retrieve transcribed audio files while allowing full flexibility in configuring dependencies such as user and file models.

 ## 🚀 Features
 - Seamless speech-to-text integration